joshuacline/windick/README.md

 - ![Alt text](/png/Sandwich.png "Sandwich-list")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 Boot Creator (via Diskpart+DISM)

 - Provided with a Windows installation source, $haZZam can create a simple yet robust bootable WinPE recovery/testing environment.
 - The basic environment is absent of explorer shell, start-menu, or other luxuries.
 - However since $haZZam uses live off the land commands, you can survive this outback without 3rd-party apps.
 - All is not lost, there are some handy macros located on the main menu and some basic functionalities to help get by.
-- In Name-Mode, 1 VHDX-Boot slot is generated in the BCD store which uses the name of the VHDX for the boot-description.
+- In Name-Mode, 1 VHDX-Boot slot is generated in the BCDSTORE which uses the name of the VHDX for the boot-description.
-- In Slot-Mode, the user-specified # of VHDX-Boot slots are generated in the BCD store and are available for use.
+- In Slot-Mode, the user-specified # of VHDX-Boot slots are generated in the BCDSTORE and are available for use.
-- In Slot-Mode, any VHDX's between the user-specified range (max 0-9.VHDX) located in the home folder are bootable and can be swapped when inactive.
+- In Slot-Mode, any VHDX's between the specified range (max 0-9.VHDX) located in the home folder are bootable and can be swapped when inactive.
-- If you need redundancy I suggest picking a middle slot, giving you room to move in either direction.
+- If you need redundancy pick a middle slot, giving you room to move in either direction.
 ![Alt text](/png/5-3.png "Boot Creator")
-Boot Creator
+- Boot Creator
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 Autopilot (via AutoPilot.cmd)
 - Automatically reboot to a customizable scripted recovery environment triggered by host OS events
 - AutoPilot.cmd must be in the main program folder or the operation will fail.
-- Allows for condition based offline VHDX-backup/restore/swap/testing.
+- Allows for condition/timed VHDX-backup/restore/swap/testing.
-- Currently the condition used to trigger this when enabled is a reboot/restart.
+- Currently the only condition used to trigger this, when enabled, is a reboot/restart.
 ![Alt text](/png/AutoPilot.png "AutoPilot")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 Disk Managment (via DiskPart) with basic support for: